 With adjustable dividers and removable pouch, it’s designed with flexibility and variety in mind – as it also has smaller organizing pockets that are perfect for cleaning kits, targets, keys, your wallet, and all the other stuff we need when out and about.
 Hardware is solid and durable as well.

 Flaws worth noting

-If you’re someone who likes extra strap padding, this will probably disappointed in that department.
+While it’s a very sturdy range bag, if you’re someone who likes extra strap padding, the Osage will probably disappoint in that department.
 Our testers found the nylon straps on the Osage River comfortable enough on short carries (going to and from the range, for example), but the straps might be a little too narrow for longer hikes or hunting excursions.